 Few people are aware of their night-time breathing interruptions until first alerted to it when they have shared a bedroom with someone else.

 In this section we will look at the most common symptoms, and risks, of snoring and apnoea.
-We will also explain what happens physically during snoring and apnoea syndrome, as well as describe the effect that the new neuromuscular training device, IQoro, can have on this problem.
+We will also explain what causes snoring and apnoea syndrome, as well as describe the effect that the new neuromuscular training device, IQoro, can have on this problem.

 IQoro is a new and unique neuromuscular treatment method that requires just 30 seconds’ exercise, three times per day.